Last updated on September 12, 2023

 To kick things off, we should first understand why Voice of Customer matters and how it affects your business.
 Customers are an integral part of any business’s success.
 Obviously, businesses wouldn’t exist without them!
 So it’s important to listen closely and understand what customers want from brands – that’s where the voice of the customer comes in.

 Whether it be through surveys, focus groups, or even social media, businesses have access to valuable feedback on their products and services.
 This feedback helps inform how they operate going forward.
-One must remember, Feedback isn’t just about addressing criticisms—it’s also about recognizing and building on what you’re already doing well.
+And remember, feedback isn’t just about addressing criticisms—it’s also about recognizing and building on what you’re already doing well.

 By asking relevant and targeted questions, you can create a comprehensive picture of customer sentiment and gain valuable insights into what customers want from your brand.
 Let’s check out the types of questions that can supercharge your VoC surveys.